 Pre-drill the holes

-What you need: Cordless drill/driver with matching bit, screw clamps
+What you need: Cordless drill/driver, screw clamps

 Next, pre-drill the cut side strips and corner struts (“A1” in the construction plan) for the frames of the side sections according to the marks in the construction plan, using a cordless drill driver and a 3mm wood drill bit so that the screws can be driven in flush later on.
 Now put together the side and corner struts (“A1” in the construction plan) and fit them together with screws.
 Connect the two resulting frames to each other by means of the four cross struts (“A2” in the construction plan) at both the top and bottom to produce a cube.
 When doing so, again use the wood drill bit to pre-drill the holes.